 - Pumping and collection systems operating as work progresses on addressing areas of shallow seepage.
-Work is expected to be fully complete by end of May. - Regular inspections and sampling at seep areas ongoing.
+Installation work complete at three of four locations, final location nearing completion. - Regular inspections and sampling at seep areas ongoing.
 Water sampling results provided weekly to AER and communities. - Progressing plans to further protect nearby waterbody from potential seepage. - Continued to provide information to communities on ongoing cleanup, mitigation and remediation actions.
-Submitted root cause findings to AER and shared with communities (seepage)(drainage pond overflow). - Water testing has indicated drinking water is safe, which has been confirmed by the local regional municipality. - Several community representatives attended fish tissue sampling at Waterbody 3. - Received preliminary results indicating frog mortalities were due to natural causes.
+Holding site tours for community members and community leadership. - Water testing has indicated drinking water is safe, which has been confirmed by the local regional municipality.